Teach English in Myanmar

 The sooner you submit your application and deposit, the sooner we can start reviewing your application, set up your interview, and hear about your acceptance.
 With your application and deposit out of the way, you can start planning your upcoming adventure!

-- Using the unique link emailed to you, fill out the application.
+- Select the orange APPLY NOW button above to fill out the first part of the application.
 This includes things like your name, address and chosen start date.

 - Sign our Program Terms and Conditions, which will be emailed to you and can be signed online.

-- Schedule your Skype interview!
-Once you have submitted your online application and paid your deposit, you will be asked to schedule a Skype interview with a Greenheart Travel representative.
-If you do not have a Skype account, please be sure to create an account before the date of your interview.
+- Schedule your interview!
+Once you have submitted your online application and paid your deposit, you will be asked to schedule an online video interview with a Greenheart Travel representative.

 - Submit the required documents and run your criminal background check (provided for free for US Citizens)